isalena5/Portfolio/readme.md

 # Welcome to my Github!
-# This is my Design portfolio for my ENSE 271 Class!
+# This is my Design portfolio for my ENSE 271 Class.